Blackstone (BX) Investment Thesis

 Perpetual Capital Advantage

-$523.6 billion (48% of fee-earning AUM, +18% Y/Y) — not subject to traditional fund lifecycle constraints, providing durable fee streams and reducing earnings volatility.
+$539.7 billion (48% of fee-earning AUM, +16% Y/Y).
+Not subject to traditional fund lifecycle constraints, providing durable fee streams and reducing earnings volatility.

 Financial Performance